rowanuniversity/profpy/db/fauxrm/README.md

     #  'id': 'Auto generated primary key for phonebook entries'}

     phonebook.description
-    # returns "A Test table for the FauxRM library"
+    # returns "A Test table for the fauxrm library"

 ```